To pants or not to pants?

 Compression pants are designed to add some pressure to your legs to help maintain blood flow and circulation.
 They are often used in sports, travel, and for people who have poor blood flow in their legs.
 So they could be great for improving your weightlifting routine!

-Now, without further ado, let’s move on to deep dives into my top picks:
+Now, without further ado, let’s move on to deep dives into my top picks for the best mens weightlifting pants, followed by my pick for women’s weightlifting pants!

 - They include two zippered pockets